All Episodes

 I know guys that have had work done.

-I'm like, what are you out of your you know how many min you know how long it takes me to put makeup on for TV?
+You know how long it takes me to put makeup on for TV?

-Now you have to wear for those that don't understand, you have to wear makeup on TV.
+Now, you have to wear, for those that don't understand, you have to wear makeup on TV because otherwise you're going to look like a ghost.

-It's just with the lighting in your face, it just is the way it is.
+It's just with the lighting in your face.

-And how long do you think it takes me to put I put my own makeup on?
+And how long do you think it takes me to put, I put my own makeup on?

 I don't have a makeup artist.